- 3/4 cup butter, cubed

 - 1/2 cup dried cranberries, chopped

-- For frosting, in a large bowl, beat the cream cheese, confectioners' sugar and orange peel if desired until blended.
-Gradually add half of the melted white chocolate; beat until blended.
-Frost brownies.
-Sprinkle with cranberries.
-Drizzle with remaining melted white chocolate.
-Cut into bars.
-Store in the refrigerator.
-Yield: 2-1/2 dozen.
+- For frosting, beat cream cheese, confectioners' sugar and, if desired, orange peel until smooth.
+Gradually beat in half of the melted white chocolate; spread over blondies.
+Sprinkle with cranberries; drizzle with remaining melted chocolate.

 Reviews for White Chocolate Cranberry Blondies